kiwi515/libxb/README.md

 ## User Interface
 libxb provides a command-line interface for those who wish to use it as a tool.

-You can run it as part of the `libxb` Python package (`python -m libxb ...`):
+Once you install the package via `pip`, it can be accessed via the main module (`python -m libxb ...`), or via its entrypoint script (`libxb ...`).

 ### Usage
 ```